Sustainable Development Goal 12: Background

-Economic and social progress over the last century has caused environmental degradation that is endangering ecosystems and the future of the world.
-One component of the social and economic progress is the increasing worldwide consumption and production of all resources for the global economy, which rely on the use of the natural environment and resources in ways that continue to have negative impacts on the planet.
-According to the United Nations Department of Economic and Social Affairs (2019), the global population could grow to approximately 9.7 billion in 2050.
-The equivalent of almost three planets could be required to provide the natural resources needed to sustain current lifestyles.

 Changes in consumption and production patterns can help to promote the decoupling of economic growth and human well-being from resource use and environmental impact.
 They can also trigger the transformations envisaged in global commitments on biodiversity, the climate, and sustainable development in general.
-However, it is one of the most critical and complex challenges facing humanity today.
-Urgent action is needed to ensure that current material needs do not lead to the over-extraction of resources to the degradation of environmental resources.
-It would also require policies that create a conducive environment for changes in social and physical infrastructure and markets, transformations in business practices along global value chains, and major shifts in consumer behaviour and lifestyle.

-By 2019, 79 countries and the European Union have reported on at least one national policy instrument to promote sustainable consumption and production patterns.
-This was done to work towards the implementation of the "10-Year Framework of Programmes on Sustainable Consumption and Production Patterns".
-Global fossil fuel subsidies in 2018 were $400 billion.
-This was double the estimated subsidies for renewables and is detrimental to the task of reducing global carbon dioxide emissions.]

 Targets, indicators and progress

 SDG 12 has 11 targets.
 Four of them are to be achieved by the year 2030, one by the year 2020, and six have no target years.
-The targets address different issues ranging from implementing the 10‑Year Framework of Programmes on Sustainable Consumption and Production Patterns (Target 12.1), achieving the sustainable management and efficient use of natural resources (Target 12.2), having per capita global food waste at the retail and consumer levels (Target 12.3), achieving the environmentally sound management of chemicals and all wastes throughout their life cycle (Target 12.4), substantially reduce waste generation through prevention, reduction, recycling and reuse (Target 12.5), encourage companies to adopt sustainable practices (Target 12.6), promote public procurement practices that are sustainable, in accordance with national policies and priorities (Target 12.7), ensure that people everywhere have the relevant information and awareness for sustainable development (12.8), support developing countries to strengthen their scientific and technological capabilities (Target 12.a), develop and implement tools to monitor sustainable development impacts for sustainable grouwth (Target 12.b), rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions (Target 12.c).
+The targets address different issues ranging from implementing the 10‑Year Framework of Programmes on Sustainable Consumption and Production Patterns (Target 12.1), achieving the sustainable management and efficient use of natural resources (Target 12.2), having per capita global food waste at the retail and consumer levels (Target 12.3), achieving the environmentally sound management of chemicals and all wastes throughout their life cycle (Target 12.4), substantially reduce waste generation through prevention, reduction, recycling and reuse (Target 12.5), encourage companies to adopt sustainable practices (Target 12.6), promote public procurement practices that are sustainable, in accordance with national policies and priorities (Target 12.7), ensure that people everywhere have the relevant information and awareness for sustainable development (12.8), support developing countries to strengthen their scientific and technological capabilities (Target 12.a), develop and implement tools to monitor sustainable development impacts for sustainable growth (Target 12.b), rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions (Target 12.c).